Not Quite Write Prize Frequently Asked Questions

 At Not Quite Write, we welcome our new A.I. overlords.
 Having said that, this competition rewards human talent, not technological prowess.
 We recognise that A.I. tools have a place in researching and workshopping ideas as well as editing of grammar and basic syntax, so we allow you to use the available technology in this way.
 However, by entering this competition, you agree that your work is your own creation and not generated in whole or part by A.I. or similar means.

-Entrants found to have generated any part of their entry by A.I. or similar means will be disqualified.
+Entrants found to have generated any part of their entry by A.I. or similar means will be disqualified and forfeit their entry fee.

 No. Listeners to the podcast may have the advantage of additional or early information however it is not essential to listen to the podcast to enter and win the competition.
 Relevant details will be published on our website and communicated via email and on social media.

-We strongly advise those considering entering the competition to register for email updates.
+For official updates and reminders, we strongly advise those interested to register for email updates.

 If you have a question about the Not Quite Write Prize, please check this F.A.Q. and the Competition Rules before contacting us.

 We welcome your feedback to make this competition the best it can be.
 You can email us at contact@notquitewrite.com.
-When discussing the competition, make sure you don’t include any information that would allow us to identify your entry (for example the title or plot of your entry).
-Note that we will exclude identifiable entries from consideration for monetary prizes in the interests of fairness.
+When discussing the competition, DO NOT attach or otherwise identify the title or content of your story in your email.
+Note that we may exclude identifiable entries from consideration for monetary prizes if we believe it will impact fairness.